RiemaLabs/modular-indexer-committee/README.md

 - `--blockheight`: When test mode is enabled with -t, this flag sets a fixed maximum block height limit for the committee indexer's operations.
 It allows for focused testing and performance tuning by limiting the range of blocks the committee indexer processes.

-### 6. Provide APIs
+### 5. Provide APIs
 https://docs.nubit.org/modular-indexer/nubit-committee-indexer-apis

 ## Preparing Config.json
 Proper configuration of config.json is key for the smooth operation of the Committee Indexer.

 ### Setting Up `database` Configuration
-The database section requires connection details to the OPI database.
-If you're running an OPI full node, ensure to provide the correct details as follows:
+The database section requires connection details to the RiemaLabs OKX database.
+Please reach out to RiemaLabs to gain access, ensure to provide the correct details as follows:
 - `host`: The IP address or hostname of the machine where database is running.
 - `user`: The username for accessing the database.
 - `password`: The password associated with the above user account.